Bayswater, New Zealand: History

 The wider North Shore region has been populated by Māori since the 13th or 14th centuries and Māori have continuously lived in the area since.
 Areas around Bayswater have key significances to different iwi (e.g. Lake Pupuke, Te Puna Spring and Maungauika), but no stories link specifically to this peninsula.
 There is archaeological evidence of early Māori in the area, with several shell midden sites along the coast, but the land in this area was not considered fertile enough for farmland and so has little evidence of extended Māori settlement.

 The land that would become Bayswater was included in the Mahurangi Block acquired by the Crown from Ngāti Pāoa in 1839.
 In 1844, that land was sectioned into farm plots.
 The farm plots along Bayswater were originally purchased by Holmes and Pettit, James O'Neill, Robert Hunt and H. Atkins. who primarily used it to harvest kauri gum deposits, which was common in the soil due to ancient kauri forests.
 The land itself was not suitable for British farming practices either as it constituted mostly of pipe-clay.

 From about 1848, the land was simply referred to as O'Neill's Point or Allan O'Neill's Point.
 The name Bayswater was given to the peninsula in 1909, when the land was subdivided into residential plots and subsequently sold as the newest waterfront property.
 The area was divided up into 189 lots along Marine Terrace, Landsdowne St, Balfour St, Beresford St, King Edward's Avenue (now Bayswater Ave) and Norwood Road.
 This coincided with the founding of the Takapuna Tramway and Ferry Company who ran a ferry from Auckland city to Bayswater wharf and a tram from Bayswater wharf to Takapuna.
 The first ferry service ran on 10 December 1910.
 This led to the rapid population of the areas north of Devonport, including Bayswater, Belmont and Takapuna.
 The tramway lasted for only 18 years, closing for business in 1927, but the Bayswater ferry continues to this day.
-From the 1900's, the majority of the land in Bayswater was used for farming, supplying milk to the Takapuna Dairy Company, but continual residential subdivisions reduced the amount of farmland through the late 1920's and 30's.
+From the 1900s, the majority of the land in Bayswater was used for farming, supplying milk to the Takapuna Dairy Company, but continual residential subdivisions reduced the amount of farmland through the late 1920s and 30's.

 The population of Bayswater only continued to increase, becoming more and more residential and consequently less farmland.
 In 1935, the eastern Bayswater area was converted into state housing, which included Bardia Street, Philomel Crescent, Diomede Street, Leander Road, Roberts Ave and Plymouth Crescent.
 These streets followed a much more integrated development, with cul-de-sacs and crescents which were well linked to coastal reserves by pedestrian walkways.
 Navy houses were built in this eastern area after World War II on Philomel Crescent, Portsmouth Road, Plymouth Crescent and Roberts Ave.
 By 1950, there was no more farmland on the Bayswater peninsula and the entire suburb was residential housing.
 The population in Bayswater only increased with the construction of the Harbour Bridge in 1959.